IgniteUI/igniteui-docfx/en/components/slider.md

 <iframe src='{environment:demosBaseUrl}/slider-sample-4' width="100%" height="100%" seamless frameBorder="0"></iframe>
 </div>

 In some cases, values near to the minimum and maximum are not appropriate.
 You can further provide a useful range to limit user choice along with setting `minValue` and `maxValue`.
 This can be done by setting `lowerBound` and `upperBound`.
-Now, the user won't be able to move the thumb in the range of 0 to 100 and in the range of 900 to 1000.
+Now, the user will not be able to move the thumb in the range of 0 to 100 and in the range of 900 to 1000.

 ```html
 <!--sample.component.html-->